Integration Solutions: Mule ESB vs. Apache Camel

 Flexibility – Integration Platform vs. Mediation Framework + Services

-Mule ESB is a complete integration platform, and as such has both a service container and a mediation framework as part of the offering.
-This enables Mule to address non-functional requirements such as reliability, high availability, scalability, and enterprise security in addition to expected functional requirements.
-If a service container is beyond the scope of your project, Mule can be scaled down and used as an embedded integration framework.
-This flexibility allows businesses to tailor Mule to specific integration projects.
+Anypoint Platform, which contains Mule as an ESB, is a complete integration platform, and as such has both a service container and a mediation framework as part of the offering.
+This enables Mule as an ESB to address non-functional requirements such as reliability, high availability, scalability, and enterprise security in addition to expected functional requirements.
+If a service container is beyond the scope of your project, Mule as an ESB can be scaled down and used as an embedded integration framework.
+This flexibility allows businesses to tailor Anypoint Platform to specific integration projects.